 The democratization of mobile development through Replit and Expo makes app creation accessible to everyone, not just professional developers.

-Customizing your app with Assistant
+Customizing your app with Agent

 Use natural language to build your app

-Part 2: Publish your mobile app
+Part 2: Preview your mobile app

 While this guide focuses on iOS deployment, the same Replit and Expo steps apply to Android development.
 For Android, follow the Expo Android deployment guide and Google Play Console process.